shwnchpl/shwnchpl.github.io/_posts/2017-01-02-fancy-hanoi.md

 ### <a name="fancy_recursive"></a>Writing a Recursive Fancy Hanoi Solver in the Wolfram Language

-It’s all fine and good to know the minimum number of moves necessary to solve a Fancy Hanoi puzzle, but it might also be nice to know exactly what the state of the game might be at any given move.
+It’s all fine and good to know the minimum number of moves necessary to solve a Fancy Hanoi puzzle, but it might also be nice to know exactly what the state of the game is at any given move.

-Let's say we want to represent the positions of a disk at any given move as a ternary [ternary](https://en.wikipedia.org/wiki/Ternary_numeral_system) string.
+Let's say we want to represent the positions of a disk at any given move as a [ternary](https://en.wikipedia.org/wiki/Ternary_numeral_system) string.
 The string “01210” would indicate a disk was on $P_1$ at move 0, $P_2$ on move 1, $P_3$ on move 2, $P_2$ on move 3, and $P_1$ on move 4.
 In effect, the $i$-th character in the string would be the location of the disk at move $i$.
 The complete solution to a game with $n$ pegs could then be expressed as an $n$-length list of $3^n$-length ternary strings ($3^n - 1$ characters for each move and 1 character for the initial position).

 For example, the ternary string list solution to a 1 disk round of Fancy Hanoi would be